World Service Conference Virtual Gathering

 Every group has a voice and a vote in SIA business through their Group Representative (GR) represented at the annual SIA World Service Conference gathering.
 A functioning World Service Conference ensures a healthy SIA fellowship.

-Groups are encouraged to make funding their GR’s WSC attendance a priority.
-Many groups have an additional collection at each meeting specifically to send the GR to the yearly WSC.
-The WSC ensures that new literature is created and printed, group concerns are heard and handled, public outreach guidance is provided, and to the sustainability of our fellowship as a whole.
+Groups are encouraged to select a representative and support their attendance in the SIAWSC Gathering.
+The SIAWSC ensures that new literature is created and printed, group concerns are heard and handled, public outreach guidance is provided, and the sustainability of our fellowship as a whole.

 There are two major lines of communication between the individual group and SIA as a whole.
 The first is the SIA World Service Conference (with its committees) and the SIA World Service Office (WSO), which acts as the service center for groups throughout the world.